linuxmunchies/Project-Wavelength/README.md

 2. **Open and Run**:
    - Open the project folder in VSCode.
-   - Right-click on `index.html` from the `Templates` directory and select "Open with Live Server".
+   - Right-click on `index.html` from the `Templates` directory and select "Open with Live Server". (or whichever you want to see a live render of.)

 This setup provides you with a quick way to see changes in real-time without needing a full backend server running, simplifying development and testing.